 But despite their best intentions, we felt like there was something missing from each of these photos.
 If the fine folks at the Scott company wanted people to really buy into the idea that these women had something special going on with their TP, there needed to be a little context.
 A little relatability.
 A little personality.
 So that’s just what we added.

-The toilet tissue of the gods
+And now for a little ad awkwardness from the fifties: The toilet tissue of the gods

 The centerpiece of Drusilla’s curved, velvet-clad powder room was a padded altar, upon which the pale emerald tissue would rest in between offerings to the porcelain god.